White-label Refresh Healthcare Ongoing partnership

 After the homepage went live, the engagement continued as a steady drip of small change requests — a web-issue fix from a client document, a hero-image swap, a doctor-image replacement, and a set of post-migration touch-ups (phone-link correction, menu cleanup, responsive overlap fix, View All link routing).
 Each change request was raised in Redmine, developed on staging or directly on the live site as appropriate, and closed through the agency’s sign-off.

-The ask, expressed simply, was discipline on a live surface: refresh the homepage against the approved Figma, migrate it to production carefully, and carry the follow-on tickets one at a time without destabilising the site.
+The ask, expressed simply: work carefully on a live surface — refresh the homepage against the approved Figma, migrate it to production without downtime, and carry the follow-on tickets one at a time without destabilising the site.

 Risk Context — homepage-as-gateway refresh on a specialty dental practice